Usha-Mounika/Samsung_PD/README.md

 - It honours the preprocessed route guides (obtained after fast routes), wherein the tool attempts as much as possible to route within route guides, assuming each net satisfies inter-guide connectivity.
 - Triton route works on proposed MILP (Mixed integer liner programming) based panel routing scheme with intra-layer parallel and inter-layer sequential routing framework, to finds the best way to perform the routing.
 - Intra-layer refers to the routing within a layer, while inter-layer routing refers to routing between layers, through the uses of vias.
+- Preprocessed guides should have unit width and must be in the preferred direction of the layer.Global route is done by fast route, and the output would be the routing guide.
+- The initial route guides are transformed into the preprocessed guides through splitting, merging, and bridging.
+- Whenever the tool detected the route guide with non-preferred direction, it divides the route guide into unit widths, and then the route with preferred direction is merged, while the non-preferred direction route is bridged to be a route on another layer, which is the preferred direction for routing.
+This way, parallel routing with higher layers are avoided thus avoiding parallel plate capacitance.

+Each layer or panel will have its own preferred routing direction assigned to it, in which the routes should be formed.
+Routing in higher layers will begin only once the routing the bottom layers have been completed.
+Two guides are connected if they are on the same metal layer with touching edges, or if they are on neighbouring metal layers with a non-zero vertically overlapped area.
+Each unconnected terminal i.e. pin of a standard cell instance, should have its pin shape overlapped by a route guide.

+Inputs file needed for TritonRoute are the LEF file, DEF file, and the Preprocessed route guides.Outputs from the TritonRoute would be a detailed routing solution with optimized wire-length and via count.
+Constraints needed in TritonRoute are the route guide honouring, connectivity constraints and design rules.

+#### TritonRoute method
+TritonRoute handles connectivity through 2 ways
+- Access Point (AP)
+- Access Point Cluster (APC)

+**Access point**: on-grid point on the metal layer of the route guide, and is used to connect to lower-layer segments, upper-layer segments, pins or IO ports.Access point refers to the point where the via can be placed to allow connectivity between layers.

+**Access Point Cluster**: a union of all Access Points derived from the same lower-layer segment, upper-layer guide, a pin or an IO port.

+The objective of the Mixed Integer Liner Programming (MILP) is to connect one access point to another optimally.
+- Choose one of the access points where the via should be dropped
+- Determining how the first access point will be connected to the next access point.

 </details>